zpelgrims/zpelgrims.github.io/_posts/2019-05-01-osl-welding-shader.markdown

 ---
 layout: post
-title:  "Procedural welding in OSL"
+title:  "On procedural welding in OSL"
 date:   2019-05-01 11:00:00
 ---